AnnieW2014/GA_Capstone/README.md

 ## Problem Statement

-**Goal**:
+### Goals
-Help Airbnb hosts maximize their total income by optimizing their listing price and booking rate
+- Help Airbnb hosts maximize their total income by optimizing their listing price and booking rate
+- Provide a tool to calculate the income in different scenarios

+### Business questions
-- What can a host do to improve the listing price of their unit?
+- What would be a reasonable price for the listing unit?
+- How would price affect demand, and then affect income?
-- What can a host do to reduce the vacancy rate of their unit?
+- What leverages  can be pulled to improve price and demand?

-The primary goal is prediction.
-Some inferences would be drawn from feature importance if possible.

-The audience for this project are the Airbnb hosts.

 ## Data and Method